alcantarar/ASB_Tutorial/breakout_2.md

 asedf9  'everything is debugged and working perfectly'
 ```

-This is technically a viable solution for the current situtation, but undoing recent Pull Requests in GitHub allows each
+This is a viable solution for the current situation, but undoing recent Pull Requests in GitHub allows each
 team member to undo their changes instead of one person making an executive decision to revert the entire repository back
 to a particular snapshot.